-Greg Debeljak is in his 14th season as the head football coach at Case Western Reserve in 2017.
-In his time at CWRU, he has compiled an impressive overall record of 91-42 (.684) and led the Spartans to an unbelievable 38-game regular season winning streak from 2006-10.
+Greg Debeljak has become the most accomplished coach in the history of the Case Western Reserve University football program since being named to the position on March 24, 2004.
+In his 14 seasons with the team, he has compiled an impressive overall record of 102-43 (.703) and led the Spartans to a 38-game regular season winning streak from 2006-10.

 Debeljak guided the Spartans to three consecutive undefeated (10-0) regular seasons, NCAA Playoff appearances and University Athletic Association titles from 2007-09.
-And from 2007-14, Case Western Reserve posted an overall record of 59-14, earning Debeljak and his assistants the UAA Coaching Staff of the Year award for three straight seasons from 2007-09 and again in both 2011 and 2016.
+And from 2007-17, Case Western Reserve posted an overall record of 89-26 (.774), earning Debeljak and his assistants the UAA Coaching Staff of the Year award for three straight seasons from 2007-09 and again in 2011, 2016 and 2017.
+Additionally, Case Western Reserve has been ranked in the top 25 in the nation in seven of the last 11 seasons, including its highest mark of No. 7 during the final regular season American Football Coaches Association (AFCA) poll in 2009.
+Debeljak's .703 career winning percentage ranks as the 16th-best among active Division III coaches.

 Debeljak also was selected as one of five finalists in Division III for the Liberty Mutual Coach of the Year Award for three straight years (2007-09) and was named the 2008 Lee Tressel Ohio College Coach of the Year by the Northeast Ohio Chapter of the National Football Foundation.